Siddharth

 Start your day with a visit to the Coffee Museum to learn about the history and process of coffee making.
 Explore Baba Budangiri, a sacred mountain range for both Hindus and Muslims, known for its shrine and stunning vistas.
 In the afternoon, relax by the serene Hirekolale Lake, a man-made lake surrounded by hills, offering a picturesque sunset view.
 Conclude your trip with some local coffee tasting and shopping for freshly ground coffee powder.

-Tips for Visiting Chikkamagaluru:
+FAQs and Tips for Visiting Chikkamagaluru

 The best time to visit is from September to May when the weather is pleasant.
 Wear comfortable shoes, especially if you plan to trek.
 Book your accommodation in advance, particularly during peak season and weekends.
 Hiring a local jeep is recommended for visiting Mullayanagiri and other remote spots as the roads can be narrow and steep.
 Don’t forget to carry a light jacket as the evenings can get chilly.